10 Tips To Get The Most Protection From Your Sunscreen

 If you are wearing a chemical sunscreen (oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate to name a few), which has a short-lived chemical reaction with your skin to protect against UV rays, you MUST reapply it every 2-3 hours in order to be protected from the sun’s rays.
 Yes, EVEN if you are wearing makeup and it’s just a normal day.
 Bummer, right?
 With zinc oxide/titanium dioxide sunscreens, it's still a good practice to reapply every 2-3 hours when you are outside as you may have sweat or wiped it off, but the protection itself lasts as long as it is intact on the skin.
 This is why I advocate for zinc oxide/titanium dioxide sunscreens for the face.

-At Emme Diane, our Tinted Mineral SPF 40 and Illuminating SPF 58 are both zinc oxide/titanium dioxide sunscreens that create a physical barrier on the skin.
+At Emme Diane, our Tinted Mineral SPF 40 and Pure Protection Tinted SPF 40 are both zinc oxide/titanium dioxide sunscreens that create a physical barrier on the skin.
 On an average day, without sweating, swimming or wiping it off the face, the protection will generally last all day.

 For the body, I generally prefer chemical sunscreens as the sunscreen ingredients are not easily wiped off by sand, the strap of your swimsuit or the kiddos grabbing you every 5 seconds!